birajcodes/birajcodes/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Startup
-- 🌱 I’m currently learning FUll Stack and Azure
+- 🌱 I’m currently learning Full Stack and Azure
 - 👯 I’m looking to collaborate on Quantum Computing
 - 🤔 I’m looking for help with Code Review
 - 💬 Ask me about Tech
 - 📫 How to reach me: birajcodes@gmail.com
-- ⚡ Fun fact: I am Single
+- ⚡ Fun fact: I am COOL